 Negative financial implications may change according to the magnitude of the drought, so the effect can not be clearly calculated.
-However, the revenue loss due to drought for the first 3 months of 2014 was roughly US\$ 38,000,000 when it was compared to the same period of the previous year.
+The most significant drought happened in year 2014.
+The revenue loss due to drought for the first 3 months of 2014 was roughly US\$ 38,000,000 when it was compared to the same period of the previous year.
 (Calculation is based on the differences in hydro generation values for the first three months of 2013 and 2014.
 The average market price for the first three months is used in the calculation.)